 29.37 Rules Of Conduct.
 EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators shall be subject to the provisions of Section 37 except for Section 37.2.

 29.38 Market Monitoring.
-The CAISO Department of Market Monitoring shall provide market monitoring services for the EIM, including—
+The CAISO Department of Market Monitoring shall provide market monitoring services for the participation of EIM Market Participants in the Real-Time Market, including—

-(a) monitoring markets administered by the CAISO for potential ineffective market rules, market abuses, market power or violations of FERC market rules prohibiting provision of false information or market manipulation;
+(a) monitoring markets administered by the CAISO for actual or potential ineffective market rules, market abuses, market power, violations of FERC or CAISO Market rules prohibiting provision of false information, or market manipulation;

-(b) coordinating with CAISO business units that review and monitor the performance and quality of the CAISO markets;
+(b) coordinating with CAISO business units that review and monitor the performance and quality of the CAISO Markets;

 (c) providing recommendations about potential market design flaws or ineffective market rules to the CAISO and FERC; and

-(d) referring a matter to FERC if the Department of Market Monitoring determines there is sufficient credible information that a violation of FERC or CAISO market rules has occurred.
+(d) referring a matter to FERC if the Department of Market Monitoring determines there is sufficient credible evidence that a violation of FERC or CAISO Market rules has occurred.

 29.39 EIM Market Power Mitigation.

 (a) EIM Market Power Mitigation Procedure.
-The CAISO shall apply the Real-time Local Market Power Mitigation procedure in Section 39.7 to the EIM, except that—
+The CAISO shall apply the Real-Time Local Market Power Mitigation procedure in Section 39.7 to the EIM, except as provided in Section 29.39.

-(1) the CAISO shall apply the procedure separately for each EIM Entity Balancing Authority Area by performing tests for constraint competitiveness and bid mitigation only on resources within the same Balancing Authority Area in which a constraint is located;

-(2) the CAISO shall only subject a resource to bid mitigation for market power within the same Balancing Authority Area in which it is located;

-(3) the three-pivotal-supplier test used to determine the competitiveness of constraints shall not exclude any suppliers participating in the EIM; and

-(4) the CAISO may establish different reference buses for each Balancing Authority Area, which need not be within the Balancing Authority Area, for determining shift factors used in market power mitigation procedures, based on the typography of each Balancing Authority Area and consideration of the bus at which the congestion component of Locational Marginal Prices is least influenced by market power.

 (b) Dynamic Competitive Path Assessment.
-The CAISO shall conduct the dynamic competitive path assessment to determine for each EIM Entity Balancing Authority Area whether a path is competitive, consistent with Section 39.7.2, except that—
+The CAISO shall conduct the dynamic competitive path assessment to determine for each EIM Entity Balancing Authority Area whether a path is competitive or non-competitive, consistent with Section 39.7.2, except that—

 (1) EIM Participating Resource Scheduling Coordinators shall submit information required by the CAISO to perform dynamic competitive path assessment;

-(2) the Dynamic Competitive Path Assessment shall not exclude suppliers participating in the EIM from the test used to determine the competitiveness of constraints on the basis that they may be net buyers of energy in the EIM; and
+(2) the dynamic competitive path assessment shall not exclude EIM Participating Resources from the test used to determine the competitiveness of Transmission Constraints on the basis that they may be net buyers of Energy in the Real-Time Market; and

-(3) the mitigation reference bus for EIM Participating Resources is not required to be the same as the CAISO’s mitigation reference bus.
+(3) the CAISO may establish different Reference Buses for each Balancing Authority Area, which need not be within the Balancing Authority Area, for calculating the LMP Decomposition which is used to trigger Bid mitigation, based on the topology of each Balancing Authority Area and consideration of the bus at which the Marginal Cost of Congestion component of Locational Marginal Prices is least influenced by market power.

 (c) Locational Marginal Price Decomposition.
-The CAISO shall perform the Locational Marginal Price decomposition for each EIM Entity Balancing Authority Area using results of the dynamic competitive path assessment and the congestion pricing results of the pre-market run to determine which resources may have local market power due to congestion on an uncompetitive constraint, consistent with Section 31.2.1, except that—
+The CAISO shall perform the Locational Marginal Price decomposition for each EIM Entity Balancing Authority Area using the results of the dynamic competitive path assessment and the Congestion pricing results of the pre-market run to determine which resources may have local market power due to Congestion on a non-competitive Transmission Constraint, consistent with Section 34.2.3 and 39.7, except that—

-(1) the CAISO will not mitigate resource bids for scheduling limit constraints with Balancing Authority Areas that do not participate in the EIM;
+(1) the CAISO will not mitigate resource Bids for scheduling limit constraints with Balancing Authority Areas that do not participate in the EIM;

-(2) the Locational Marginal Price decomposition shall only be triggered if the resource is effective at relieving an uncompetitive constraint within the same Balancing Authority Area in which the resource is located except as described in paragraph (4);
+(2) the Locational Marginal Price decomposition shall only be triggered if the resource is effective at relieving an uncompetitive constraint within the same Balancing Authority Area in which the resource is located except as described in Section 29.39(c)(4);

-(3) EIM Participating Resources shall be mitigated to relieve congestion on uncompetitive constraints within the same Balancing Authority Area in which they are located except as described in paragraph (4); and
+(3) EIM Resources shall be mitigated to relieve congestion on uncompetitive constraints within the same Balancing Authority Area in which the EIM Resources are located except as described in Section 29.39(c)(4); and